View from commencement ceremony stage

 SECURITY AT McGUIRK ALUMNI STADIUM

 Our security protocols ensure the safety of our visitors and our campus community.
-Metal detectors will be in place at the entrance to Mullins Center and McGuirk Alumni Stadium.
+Metal detectors will be in place at the entrances to McGuirk Alumni Stadium.
 Guests are advised to pack lightly for the day as all items taken into either venue are subject to search—the less you are carrying, the more quickly your party will be able to proceed through security.
 Please discuss security measures with the members of your party ahead of time so everyone is aware of our protocols.
 Although you can expect security measures to take a little time at your point of entry, our staff will be there to welcome you!

 Please remember:

-• Stadium gates open at 7:30 a.m.
+• Stadium gates open at 8:30 a.m.

 • All bags and containers are subject to search.